Atya patya

-Atya patya or atya-patya is a traditional Indian tag sport played by two sides of nine players.
+Atya patya (Hindi: आट्यापाट्या) is a traditional South Asian tag sport played by two sides of nine players.
 It is more popular in rural areas of India.
 It is more commonly played in Maharashtra, a western Indian state.
 Atya patya is described as a "game of feints".
 The playing area comprises nine trenches, coming out of either side of a central trench; a point is awarded to the attacking team's players for each trench they cross without being tagged out by the defensive players within the trenches.
 The game ends after 4 innings (scoring turns) of 7 minutes each, with each team having two innings to score.
 It has been described as a game of "militant chase".
 The sport is played in a relatively small area and requires no equipment, similar to other games indigenous to India such as kabaddi, seven stones, kho kho, gillidanda and langdi.

 The national governed body of the sport is the "Atya Patya Federation of India".
 The federation was formed in 1982.
 The ministry of Youth Affairs and Sports, government of India, lists the federation amongst its list of recognised federation for the year 2013.
 The federation is headquartered in Nagpur.
 Its president is H. B. Hallad.

 The first south Asian Atya patya Championship was held in Bhutan in June, 2013.
 It was won by India.

 Names and variations

-Some of the alternative names for atya-patya are Killithattu/Klithatu (in Tamil Nadu), Kili Thadthu (in Sri Lanka), Sur-pati, Lon-pati, Darya-banth, saragari, saramani, tilli, uppinat, uppupatti, choupal pati, panchwati, and chikka.
+Some of the alternative names for atya-patya are Killithattu/Klithatu (in Tamil Nadu), Kili Thadthu (in Sri Lanka), Wanjh Wati (in Sindh), Gallery, Sur-pati, Lon-pati, Darya-banth, saragari, saramani, tilli, uppinat, uppupatti, choupal pati, panchwati, and chikka.
 A related Bengali game is Dari Bandha/Dariabandha, in which the attacking team is considered to be "stealing salt" by making it up the court and then "taking the salt back" to the start of the court.

-In other parts of the world, similar games can be found, such as Galah Panjang/Toi/Tui/Belon Acah in Malaysia.
+In Southeast Asia, similar games can be found, such as Galah Panjang/Toi/Tui/Belon Acah in Malaysia, Gobak Sodor/Galah Asin in Indonesia, Htote See Toe in Myanmar, and Patintero in the Philippines.
+Due to the history of Dutch colonialism in the region, the game was also played by Dutch children.

 History

-Atya-patya was mentioned in the Naṟṟiṇai, which was written before 300 AD.
+Atya-patya was mentioned in the Natṟiṇai, which was written before 300 AD.
+It was used as combat practice by soldiers in the Chola dynasty.